 The Housing Studies Association adopts a flexible view of what constitutes an Early Career Researcher (ECR).
 ECRs normally include all Masters students, Doctoral students, and researchers with less than four years full-time equivalent research experience (e.g. postdoctoral researchers within 4 years of PhD completion or junior researchers in a non-academic research role for less than 4 years).
 If you are in a non-academic role where research is only part of your role, you should contact Ian Wilson ([email protected]) for advice on eligibility.

-The submission deadline for the 2020 Valerie Karn prize is 1st March 2020.
+The submission deadline for the 2020 Valerie Karn prize has been extended to 9th March 2020.

 Papers should be between 3,000 and 6,000 words in length (excluding title, abstract and bibliography) and submitted in Word format to Ian Wilson ([email protected]).